Macrometacorp/docs/docs/graphs/graph-concepts/best-practices-manipulating-graphs.md

 ## Maintaining Data Integrity

-Using graph-specific commands provided by the GDN graph commands ensures data integrity in the following ways:
+Using graph-specific commands provided by the GDN graph UI ensures data integrity in the following ways:

 - **Automatic Edge Deletion**: When you delete a vertex, all edges referring to that vertex can be deleted as well, preventing dangling edges in your data.
 - **Edge Validation**: When inserting an edge, the GDN graph commands checks whether the edge matches the edge definitions, ensuring that only valid edges are added to the graph.